the-mama-ai/billie-stats-visualizer/README.md

 7. Follow instructions in terminal to open notebook in browser.
 8. Follow instructions in notebook.

-Note: for now, you need to have billie running locally (and checkout the branch `api_expansion_generic_value` first) before the notebook can be used.
+Note: Before PR#50 is merged, you need to have billie running locally with your own DB (and checkout the branch `api_expansion_refactor` first) before the notebook can be used.